Priyanka-Dhanabal/Project1/README.md

 ## A Travel Website
-> A Website showcasing an itnerary of date, venue and activities that will be held for users owning a motor bike.
+> A Website showcasing an itnerary of date, venue and activities that users owning a motor bike can participate by booking.
 This website also alows users view photo gallery and submit a form to be part of the travel.

 #### - by Priyanka Dhanabal

 ### [Live Website](https://priyanka-dhanabal.github.io/Project1/)
 ### [My Repository](https://github.com/Priyanka-Dhanabal/Project1.git)

 ## Table of contents